The Cost of Failure: On The Complexity of Recampaigning under Fixed Districts: Preliminaries

 \subsection{Our Models}

-In this paper, we study the computation problem of ``recampaigning'' wherein simultaneous elections across $k$ districts are taking place under a voting rule $\cale$ and an entity is putting forward a set of candidates $A$ with the goal of making every such candidate a winner in some district.
+In this paper, we study the computation problem of ``recampaigning'' wherein simultaneous elections across $k$ districts are taking place under a voting rule $\cale$ and an entity is putting forward a set of candidates $A$ with the goal of making every such candidate a winner in some district (with possibly multiple winners in a district).
 As explained in our Introduction, this is a natural consideration to take and quite relevant, especially in the United States, where parties may seek to maximize the number of their candidates that are winners across the districts in a state, subject to the constraint that they are unable to change the district lines.

 For each voting rule $\cale$ and each positive integer $\ell$, we define the following problem.